utk7arsh/Adaptive-testing-for-infection-spread/README.md

-*Prepared By Utkarsh Lal and Anirudh Krishna for Final Project of ECE 134: Graph Theory and its applications in Engineering*
+*Prepared By Utkarsh Lal and Anirudh Krishna